Personal Equity Plan

-A personal equity plan (PEP) was a form of tax-privileged investment account in the United Kingdom, available between 1986 and 1999.
+A Personal Equity Plan (PEP) was a form of tax-privileged investment account in the United Kingdom, available between 1986 and 1999.

 History

 The plans were introduced by Nigel Lawson in the 1986 budget to encourage equity ownership among the wider population.
 PEPs were allowed to contain collective investments such as unit trusts.
 The single company PEP, which was allowed to contain shares of a single company, was introduced in 1992.
-PEPs were superseded by individual savings accounts in 1999, and remaining accounts were converted to individual savings accounts in 2008.
+PEPs were superseded by Individual Savings Accounts [ISAs] in 1999, and remaining accounts were converted to ISAs in 2008.

 Types and privileges

 Growth in a PEP was free from capital gains tax within the fund and on encashment.
 Income was free from income tax.
-There were two types of PEP: the "general PEP" with an annual allowance of £6,000 and the "single company PEP" with an annual allowance of £3,000.
+When introduced in 1986, the fund was limited to an annual allowance of £2,400, but later increased to two types of PEP: the "general PEP" with an annual allowance of £6,000 and the "single company PEP" with an annual allowance of £3,000.

 Investments in a general PEP were limited to qualifying collective investments.
 Qualifying investments had at least half of their assets invested in the UK, later extended to the European Union.
 The qualification rule for existing PEPs was removed in 2001.

 Single company PEPs could be invested in one company only.
 One way they could be used was to hold windfall shares received by members from mutual bodies when they became listed companies.